Bedeck Limited Data Privacy Notice

 a) Necessary for our legitimate interests (to develop our products/services and grow our business)

-b) Through having your consent (through signing up to our mailing list)
+b) Through having your consent (through signing up to our mailing list or by opting-in to receive marketing communications when placing an order or when completing one of our sign up forms)

 We strive to provide you with choices regarding certain personal data uses, particularly around marketing and advertising.
 We have established the following personal data control mechanisms: